comp-int-hum/ochre-python/README.rst

   The OCHRE server, an orchestrated set of servers and frontends that manages the complexity of interdisciplinary computational research

 **pyochre.primary_sources**
-  Formal domain descriptions, data, and multimedia materials
+  Creating empirical primary sources with Formal domain descriptions and multimedia materials

 **pyochre.machine_learning**
-  Training, applying, and fine-tuning models with well-defined signatures
+  Instantiating, training, and fine-tuning models with well-defined signatures

 **pyochre.scholarly_knowledge**
-  Labeling data, specifying conceptual frameworks, and comparing hypotheses
+  Labeling data, specifying conceptual frameworks, and comparing hypotheses from human and computational sources

 The latter three submodules correspond to basic concepts in computational humanities research, and constitute the "client library" that will be most relevant for the majority of users.